 Map of the area:

-As you can see from the following trail map there are two options to explore Ayun Stream Nature Reserve:
+As you can see from the map, there are two options to explore Ayun Stream Nature Reserve.

-- You can start at the top (where I wrote “Weiss Grove” with a blue pen) and go along the stream to the lower parking.
+- The long trail at Ayun Stream – you can start at the top (where I wrote “Weiss Grove” with a blue pen) and go along the stream to the lower parking.
 As this trail goes downhill, there are many steps (from 500 meters to 350 meters above sea level).
 At a moderate pace with some stops, it took us two hours to complete this trail.

-- Another option is to park at the lower parking and explore only this section.
+- Short trail Ayun Stream – starts at the lower parking and explores only this section.
 You can get to Tanur waterfall, and there are waddling pools and picnic tables in this area.
 Another benefit of this area is the accessible route.

 The trail for disabled persons and children’s strollers – the last part of the walking route in the nature reserve, from the Tanur Waterfall down to the southern camping site has been made accessible for people who have difficulty walking.